 Containment, Eradication & Recovery

 When responding to an incident, there is pressure to focus on getting systems back up – especially business-critical systems.
-For critical national infrastructure, the security focus is typically on availability for industrial control systems.
+For critical national infrastructure, the security focus is typically on the availability for industrial control systems.
 To avoid penalties and potential regulatory action there will be demands to get systems rebuilt and operational again, but this can exacerbate the problem.

 The first step is to contain the breach – disconnect affected systems from the network, segregate sections of the network, disable compromised user accounts and advise users not to connect or use specific systems.
 If you move too quickly to try and recover systems then the problem may spread or systems may simply become infected again, which will slow you down and use up valuable resources.